pjferguson/k8s-the-hard-way/README.md

 ### Summary
 - Work in progress.
 Will be updated soon.

+### License
+- This project is licensed under the MIT license.